blank71/bigul-nix-flake/README.md

 There is also an earlier paper describing the reification technique used in the Agda formalisation:

 * Hsiang-Shang Ko, Tao Zan, and Zhenjiang Hu.
 BiGUL: A formally verified core language for putback-based bidirectional programming.
 In [_Partial Evaluation and Program Manipulation_](http://conf.researchr.org/home/pepm-2016), PEPM’16, pages 61–72.
-ACM, 2016. https://doi.org/10.1145/2847538.2847544.
+ACM, 2016. https://doi.org/10.1145/2847538.2847544. ([The first author’s personal website](https://josh-hs-ko.github.io/#publication-c48b059c) contains an _ACM Author-Izer_ link for downloading the paper for free.)

 This paper uses an outdated version of BiGUL, but the reification technique still underlies the current formalisation.